stevenlriv/php-skit/README.md

 1. Install all required libraries running "composer install" on the root server

-2. Edit all the enviroment variables on "config/_debugEnviromentVariables.php
+2. Edit all the enviroment variables on "config/_debugEnviromentVariables.php"

 3. Update the rest of the configuration variables that are not enviroment variables.
 They can be found on "config/general.php"

-4. Upload MySQL.sql to your database
+4. Upload MySQL.sql to your database & remove "config/_debugEnviromentVariables.php"

 ## How to generate new keys